railsadminteam/rails_admin/docs/cancancan.md

 ### Use different Ability classes for front-end and admin

-If you use Cancan in your project, there are chances that abilities for RailsAdmin will conflict with your project ones.
+If you use CanCanCan in your project, there are chances that abilities for RailsAdmin will conflict with your project ones.
 In that case, you will want to define a specific Ability class for admin section (e.g. ```AdminAbility```).

 You just have to add your admin ability class as a second parameter to `authorize_with`: